Man breaches cockpit, damages plane controls - NewsBreak

 Man breaches cockpit, damages plane controls

 Video from Twitter user @ArielSierra appears to show a man standing in the cockpit and leaning out of an open window.
-Another picture from that user shows a broken throttle, though it’s unclear who the account belongs to or whether they would have access to the cockpit to take that picture.Cop couple overpower rowdy passenger on flight to Canada
+Another picture from that user shows a broken throttle, though it’s unclear who the account belongs to or whether they would have access to the cockpit to take that picture.Kansas school board meeting suspended after new members fail to wear masks

 The incident delayed flight 488 from San Pedro Sula, Honduras, to Miami by more than seven hours.